Interest Rates and Interest Charges

 We calculate variable APRs by adding a margin of 9.50% – 16.50% for Purchases and Balance Transfers and 16.50% for Cash Advances to the Prime Rate.
 The “Prime Rate” is the highest U.S. Prime Rate published in the Money Rates section of The Wall Street Journal two business days (not weekends or federal holidays) before the first day of your billing cycle.
 The APR may increase or decrease each month if the Prime Rate changes.
 Any new rate will be applied as of the first day of your next billing cycle after the Prime Rate has changed.
 If the APR increases, you will pay a higher interest charge and may pay a higher minimum payment.
 The Prime Rate is simply a reference index and is not the lowest interest rate available.
 If The Wall Street Journal stops publishing the Prime Rate, we will select a similar reference rate.

-This X1 Visa® Cardholder Agreement, together with your X1 Visa® Account Opening Disclosure, Arbitration Agreement and credit card application (collectively, this “Agreement”) govern the use of The X1 Visa® Credit Card (“Card”) and related credit account (“Account”).
+This X1 Visa® Cardholder Agreement, together with your X1 Visa® Rates and Fees Table, Arbitration Agreement, Rewards Program Terms and credit card application (collectively, this “Agreement”) govern the use of The X1 Visa® Credit Card (“Card”) and related credit account (“Account”).
 All of the separate documents governing the Account, and any future changes we may make to this Agreement, are part of this Agreement.
 Please read this Agreement and retain a copy for your records.
 You accept this Agreement, and it becomes effective, if you do not cancel your Account within 30 days after receiving a Card.
 You also accept this Agreement if and when you (or a person authorized by you) make a transaction using the card.
 Your use of the Card is your consent to be bound by the terms of this Agreement.

 The Card is issued by Coastal Community Bank, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Coastal Community Bank is the creditor and Card issuer.
 As used in this Agreement, “we,” “us,” and “our” mean Coastal Community Bank, and any assignee of its rights.
 The words “you” and “your” mean all persons responsible for complying with this Agreement, including the applicant, the cardholder, any guarantor and the person to whom we address Account statements.